Homotopy types of topological stacks of categories: First constructions

 \end{defn}

 Again taking $f=\id_Y$, we have $S(\id_Y) = \natural Y$.

 We thus have spans of categories that fit into a commutative diagram

-We will show below that the horizontal functors are sent by geometric realisation to homotopy equivalences and hence by the 2-out-of-3 property for homotopy equivalences, so is $\widehat{f}$, and hence so is $f$.
+where $P_f$ is defined as the composite $\dom^\natural\circ \widehat{f}$.
+We will show below that the functors $\cod^\natural$, $\dom^\natural$ and $Q_f$ are sent by geometric realisation to homotopy equivalences---and when $f$ satisfies the hypothesis in Theorem A, the same is true for $P_f$.
+Hence by the 2-out-of-3 property for homotopy equivalences, $\widehat{f}$ is then sent to a homotopy equivalence, and hence so is $f$.